zxgangandy/goboot/README.md

     "data":{
         "Id":1,"Name":"Ray","Age":6,"Address":"123","Modified":"2022-05-29T14:13:01+08:00","Created":"2022-05-29T14:13:01+08:00"
     },
-    "details\":[],
+    "details":[],
     "traceId":"n82gede29h"
 }
 ```
-- Use the value of 'traceId' in the rest api response, you can quickly find the root cause from the default.log or error.log
+- Use the value of 'traceId'（"n82gede29h"） in the rest api response, you can quickly find the root cause from the default.log or error.log
 - You just need to do: grep 'n82gede29h' default.log (errro.log)

 ### all tracing log